 Commercial Paper (CP) is a short-term debt obligation with a maturity between one and 270 days.
 A CP program can be secured by the state's GO pledge or by a specified revenue source(s).
-A CP program secured by the state's GO pledge must be initially approved by a two-thirds vote of both houses and a majority of the voters.
+A CP program secured by the state's GO pledge must be initially approved by a two-thirds vote of both houses of the Legislature and a majority of the voters.
 When CP matures, it can be rolled over (reissued) or refinanced (repaid) with long-term debt.
-Examples include CP issued by the TPFA to finance its Master Lease Purchase Program and CP issued to finance the early stages of construction projects.
+Examples include CP issued by TPFA to finance its Master Lease Purchase Program and CP issued to finance the early stages of construction projects.

 Revenue Anticipation notes are short-term obligations that are issued for temporary financing needs.
-The principal payoff may be covered by a future longer-term bond issue, taxes, or other form of revenue.
-These notes normally have maturities of one year or less, and interest is payable at maturity rather than semi-annually.
+The principal payoff may be covered by a future longer term bond issue, taxes, or other form of revenue.
+These notes normally have maturities of one year or less, and interest is payable at maturity rather than semiannually.

-As needed, Tax and Revenue Anticipation Notes (TRAN) have been issued by the Comptroller of Public Accounts - Treasury Operations to address cash flow shortfalls caused by the timing mismatch of state revenues and expenditures in the general revenue fund.
-TRAN issuances must be repaid by the end of the biennium in which they are issued but are usually repaid by the end of each fiscal year with tax receipts and other revenues of the general revenue fund.
+As needed, Tax and Revenue Anticipation Notes (TRAN) have been issued by the Comptroller of Public Accounts - Treasury Operations to address cash flow shortfalls caused by the timing mismatch of state revenues and expenditures in the General Revenue Fund.
+TRAN issuances must be repaid by the end of the biennium in which they are issued but are usually repaid by the end of each fiscal year with tax receipts and other revenues of the General Revenue Fund.
 TRAN issuances must be approved by the Cash Management Committee that is comprised of the Governor, Lieutenant Governor, Comptroller of Public Accounts, and Speaker of the House as a non-voting member.
-Texas' most recent TRAN was issued in August 2019 in the amount of \$8.00 billion.
+Texas' most recent TRAN was issued in September 2020 in the amount of \$7.20 billion.

 Lease purchases finance the purchase of an asset over time through lease payments that include principal and interest.
-They can be financed through a private vendor or through one of the state's pool programs such as the TPFA's Master Lease Purchase Program.
-Lease purchase financings include purchases such as automobiles, computers, data/telecommunications equipment, and equipment purchased for energy savings performance contracts.
+They can be financed through a private vendor or through one of the state's pool programs such as TPFA's Master Lease Purchase Program.
+Lease-purchase financings include purchases such as automobiles, computers, data/telecommunications equipment, and equipment purchased for energy savings performance contracts.

 The Legislature periodically authorizes Tuition Revenue Bonds (TRB) for specific institutions for specific projects or purposes.
 TRBs are revenue bonds issued by the institution, equally secured by and payable from the same pledge as the institution's other revenue bonds and are considered to be SS debt.
 However, the Legislature historically has appropriated general revenue to the institution to offset all or a portion of the debt service on TRBs.
 The passage of House Bill 100 during the 84th Legislature, 2015, authorized certain universities and university systems to issue additional TRBs in the aggregate amount of \$3.10 billion.
-As of August 31, 2019, remaining authorized but unissued TRB debt totaled approximately \$7.2 million for the University of Houston System and \$1.8 million for the Texas State University System.
+As of August 31, 2020, the only remaining authorized but unissued TRB debt totaled approximately \$2.3 million for the Texas Woman's University Science & Technology Center.

-The University of Texas and Texas A&M University Systems may issue obligations backed by income of the Permanent University Fund (PUF) in accordance with the Texas Constitution, Article VII, Section 18.
+The University of Texas and Texas A&M University Systems may issue obligations backed by income of the PUF in accordance with the Texas Constitution, Article VII, Section 18.
 The state's other institutions may issue Higher Education Fund (HEF) bonds in accordance with the Texas Constitution, Article VII, Section 17.